Q: Do I have to use special software?

 Q: Are fired decals on dinnerware food safe?

 A: Yes.
-Our decals are lead-free and safe to use for items that come in contact with food and
+Our decals are lead-free and safe to use for items that come in contact with food and beverages.
+You can

 buy a lead test kit at any hardware store and test them for yourself.